Voice Connections

 }

-The voice server should respond with an Opcode 2 Ready payload, which informs us of the SSRC, connection IP/port, supported transport encryption modes, and experiments the voice server supports:
+The voice server should respond with an Opcode 2 Ready payload, which informs us of our SSRCs and connection information:

 Ready Structure